fonnesbeck/ngcm_pandas_2016/README.md

     conda env create -f environment.yml

+This will create an **environment** called `ngcm` that includes the packages required for the course.

 If you are not using the Anaconda Python distribution, you will need to manually install the packages listed in `environment.yml` using `pip`.

 Which you probably don't want to do.

 So install Anaconda.

+To use the environment, you may type:

+    source activate ngcm